-The United States also continues to work with its Allies and partners to identify and provide Ukraine with capabilities to meet its evolving battlefield requirements.
+The United States continues to work with its Allies and partners to provide Ukraine with capabilities to meet its evolving battlefield requirements.
+In particular, DoD recognizes Norway’s cooperation to enable the historic provision by the United States of modern air defense systems that will help Ukraine defend against Russia’s brutal air attacks.